brendenasare/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display currecnt directory in long format
+script that creates a directory